Spin Induced Geometry: Emergence of Metric and Torsional Sectors from Spinor Source: Results

+This does not contradict the vanishing of the microscopic vector current \(J^\mu=0\), since the effective vector \(U^\mu\) is the coherent axial order parameter, not the Dirac vector current.

+The mechanism generating the effective metric sector is therefore formally the same in the Weyl and Majorana regimes: in both cases it arises from the coherent trace-vector response induced by the axial order parameter

+The difference lies in the nature of this order parameter.
+In the Weyl regime, one has

+so that the effective metric response is associated with a coherent null chiral current.
+In the Majorana regime, instead, the microscopic vector current vanishes,

+and \(U^\mu\) is a purely axial collective order parameter.
+Thus, if a metric response is present in the Majorana regime, it is collective and axial in origin rather than driven by a microscopic vector current.

-Majorana fermions represent a purely axial geometric regime; while the vector current vanishes, the torsional degrees of freedom are sourced exclusively by the axial spin current.
+Majorana fermions therefore represent a purely axial geometric regime at the microscopic level: while the vector current vanishes, the torsional degrees of freedom are sourced exclusively by the axial spin current.
 The resulting geometry is driven by intrinsic spin-density correlations rather than by charge transport.
-In this regime, the emergent spacetime structure is effectively controlled by pseudovector spin correlations, giving rise to a predominantly topological configuration of the antisymmetric sector.
+In the presence of coherent axial ordering, however, this purely torsional microscopic regime may become metrically active at the collective level through an effective trace-vector response.